Warradale

 The educational profile of Warradale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 31.3% of residents aged 15+, surpassing the South Australian (SA) average of 25.7% and the SA4 region average of 28.1%.
-Bachelor degrees are most common at 20.7%, followed by postgraduate qualifications at 7.7% and graduate diplomas at 2.9%.
-Vocational credentials are also prevalent, with 31.4% of residents aged 15+ holding such qualifications - advanced diplomas at 10.5% and certificates at 20.9%.
+The area's educational profile is notable regionally, with university qualification rates at 31.3% among residents aged 15+, surpassing the South Australian (SA) average of 25.7% and the SA4 region average of 28.1%.
+Bachelor degrees are most prevalent at 20.7%, followed by postgraduate qualifications at 7.7% and graduate diplomas at 2.9%.
+Vocational credentials are also prominent, with 31.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 10.5% and certificates for 20.9%.

-Educational participation is high, with 27.2% of residents currently enrolled in formal education, including 8.6% in primary, 7.7% in tertiary, and 5.4% in secondary education.
-Warradale's four schools have a combined enrollment of 1,094 students and offer typical Australian school conditions (ICSEA: 1046) with balanced educational opportunities.
-All four schools focus on primary education, with secondary options available in nearby areas.
-School places per 100 residents stand at 6.1, below the regional average of 10.8, indicating some students may attend schools in adjacent areas.
+Educational participation is high, with 27.2% of residents currently enrolled in formal education.
+This includes 8.6% in primary education, 7.7% in tertiary education, and 5.4% pursuing secondary education.
+Warradale's four schools have a combined enrollment of 1,094 students as of the latest data.
+The area exhibits typical Australian school conditions (ICSEA: 1046) with balanced educational opportunities.
+All four schools focus exclusively on primary education, with secondary options available in nearby areas.
+School places per 100 residents stand at 6.1, lower than the regional average of 10.8, indicating some students may attend schools outside Warradale.

 Frequently Asked Questions - Education